DavidPynes/about-me/README.md

 A few years later, we all heard her voice coming through our radios, because apparently she kissed a girl and she liked it.

-After college I moved to Los Angeles, where I supported myself waiting tables while working part-time as a film and television extra.
+After college, I moved to Los Angeles, where I supported myself waiting tables while working part-time as a film and television extra.
 Unfortunately, I even ended up making a brief cameo on *The Big Bang Theory*.

 I didn't even know it had aired until years later, when a classmate in a calculus course laughed and showed me a screenshot of myself on the sitcom.